ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 ## Features to be implemented / tested
 - Automatically convert text to paths
 - Make Laser On/Off command configurable
-- Make offsets work
-- Make a help section in the ui with the step by step instructions
+- Make a help section in the UI with the step by step instructions
 - Performance improvements / multithreading

 *******************************************************************************************************************************